tomrcc/routing-demo/README.md

 Bookshop is already set up on this project, so that you can start building components straight away.

-To add a new component run `npm run your-new-component` in the root of your repository.
+To add a new component run `npm run new-component <your-new-component>` in the root of your repository.

 ### Blog & Documentation Pages